 To instruct externals to send error messages in the right mailbox, you need to configure the “return path” on Newsletter main settings with the email address you created in the previous step.

-If the mailbox can be accessed in secure mode (TLS, SSL), you can even select the secure protocol to use but remember to set even the port (usually it differs from the standard 110 port number).
+If the mailbox can be accessed in secure mode (TLS, SSL), you can even select the security protocol to use but remember to set even the port (usually it differs from the standard 110 port number).

 When it runs

 The extension checks the mailbox every hour and processes up to 1000 messages (but this could change).
 For your convenience the last time the extension checked the mailbox and the next run are reported in the configuration panel.